 What Do Crime Scene Investigators Wear?

-You’re watching CSI (or another crime drama).
-The actors are going about their business, processing crime scenes, collecting evidence, and working in the lab.
+In the opening scene, the actors go about their business, processing crime scenes, collecting evidence, and working in the lab.
 They’re all wearing the perfect outfit: stylish blouses, dress pants, leather jackets, and high heels, none of which ever seem to get dirty.
 Plus, they all have great hair and makeup.

 Do they look great and super put-together?
 Absolutely!
 But this clothing is not what a typical crime scene investigator wears.
 It’s just not practical.
 Crime scene investigators go to a variety of different types of crime scenes, many of which are in undesirable locations (i.e., dirty).

 Pants include tactical pants or battle dress uniform (BDU) pants.
 BDUs are essentially military pants.
-Rothco is a company that sells this type of pants.
-The most common colors worn by crime scene investigators are black and navy.
+Rothco is a company that sells this item.
+The most common colors of pants worn by crime scene investigators are black and navy.

 Several crime scene investigators mentioned that they wore belts with various items they need at scenes, including a radio, key clip, flashlight, glove pouch, multi-tool, and knife.
 Some of the sworn officers had their badge and duty weapon on their belt.

-Other clothing not mentioned above that was worn at crime scenes includes business casual clothing or a regular duty uniform.
+If the CSIs didn't wear the clothing items mentioned above, they wore business casual clothing or a regular duty uniform.
 Civilian crime scene investigators at a large city police department in the state where I used to work wear black jumpsuits/overalls with the person’s name embroidered on the left lapel and “CSI” in big white letters on the back.

 Tyvek suits are worn only when the scene calls for it (i.e., pretty messy).